FMSBonds May Not Have Apprised Frontier Communications Investors Of The Risks

 Our investor law firm has been speaking to investors with complaints against the Florida-based municipal bond firm to help them determine whether they have grounds for a securities arbitration claims to recover their losses.

-Bankruptcy Filing Interruptions by Frontier Communications Disrupts Bonds Payments
+Bankruptcy Filing Frontier Communications Disrupts Bonds Payments

 The telecommunications company filed for bankruptcy protection on April 21st.
 Last month, Frontier Communications announced that it would have to skip issuing coupon bond payments that were due on March 15th.